boredabdel/istio-workshop-gcp/Readme.md

 ## 5. Security

 ### 1. Mutual TLS authentication
+The Istio control plane `istiod` distribute certificates to each workload in the mesh via the sidecar.
+This is one of the key features of Istio.
+These certificates are called identity certificates (SVIDs) and they allow to uniquely identify and authenticate each pod.

-With all of the identity certificates (SVIDs) distributed to workloads across the system, how do we actually use them to verify the identity of the servers with which we’re communicating and perform authentication and authorization?
+How do we actually use them to verify the identity of the servers with which we’re communicating and perform authentication and authorization?
 This is where mTLS comes into play.

 mTLS (mutual TLS) is TLS in which both parties, client and server, present certificates to each other.
 This allows the client to verify the identity of the server, like normal TLS, but it also allows the server to verify the identity of the client attempting to establish the connection.